zenoix/zenoix/README.md

 <img id="banner" src="https://raw.githubusercontent.com/Zenoix/Zenoix/master/github-banner.gif" draggable="false">

 <h2>Hello and Welcome! 👋</h2>

 I'm Jeff — a data scientist and a self-proclaimed "knowledge fiend" from Auckland, New Zealand.
 I have a strong interest in the fields of machine learning and devops.
 Don't be surprised if you catch me tinkering with my <a href="https://github.com/zenoix/walnut-environment" target="_blank" rel="noopener noreferrer">NixOS configuration, dotfiles, and neovim configuration</a> :smile:.

+Check out my new blog if you're interested [here](zenoix.com).

 <h2>Things I Use or Enjoy:</h2>
 <h3 align="center">Tools</h3>